paultheron-X/INF581-Trading-agent/README.md

 # Trading agent: trading bitcoin with reinforcement learning
 *an INF581 project*

+* Report for this project is the file Reinforcement_Learning_Project.pdf

 This repository provides an environment based on the gym architecture to implement a trading agent on bitcoin data from 2017 to 2022.
 It provides multiple state of the art reinforcement learning algoritms (namely [Logistic regression](#Logistic-regression), [Deep Qlearning](#deepqlearning), [A2C](#A2C) and [PolicyGradient](#Policygradient)).

 ## Table of contents